A Challenging (and Adorable) Stage

 In these cases, it is good to redirect the child to two acceptable options.
 It gives him the power to choose and at the same time teaches him what good activities would be.
 For example, “You may not throw the ball in the house – you may roll it on the floor or we can go outside to throw it.”

-- Make time to enjoy your toddler – rather than always accomplishing something.
-Put having fun on your list.
+Rather than always accomplishing something, put having fun on your to-do list.

 For your own sanity, ignore what you can.
 Unless the behavior is unsafe or drives you crazy, remember you don’t have to fix every behavior right now.
 You have 18 to 22 years to influence your child growing into the person you want him to be with the values you want to instill – you don’t have to do it all now.
 Relax and enjoy.